 There’s an opera, a play, a documentary, a “Saturday Night Live” skit and an upcoming movie starring Felicity Jones.

 The preschool class at Temple Emanu-El in Dallas, Texas, named their class fish “Ruth Beta Ginsburg.”
 And scientists named an entire species of praying mantis, Ilomantis ginsburgae, in honor of Ginsburg.
 (Apparently the species’ neck plate resembles the jabots Ginsburg wears in court.)

 Asked when she thinks there will be enough women on the court, she answers: “when there are nine.”

-Her biographers say that the quality of her reasoning, her mental acuity, her stamina and her public engagement mean that "there is no question that Justice Ruth Bader Ginsburg continues to 'do the job full steam.'"
+Ginsburg’s biographers, whom she worked with for “My Own Words,” say that the quality of her reasoning, her mental acuity, her stamina and her public engagement mean that “there is no question that Justice Ruth Bader Ginsburg continues to ‘do the job full steam.’”